Troopers/AsseticInjectorBundle/README.md

 AsseticInjectorBundle
 =======

-The AsseticInjectorBundle allow you to automaticly include javascripts and stylesheets anywhere in your project
+The AsseticInjectorBundle allows you to automatically include javascripts and stylesheets anywhere in your project.
+This bundle will scan every registered bundles and search for an assetic_injector.json file.
+From this file, the injector will collect the resources and inject them into the assetic engine.
+To include them, you have to define the tag (foot, head, custom, actually the one you choose) and add the tag in the wanted assetic block.

 ## Install